Getting Started with LEAN

 - Contiguous vs. Intervals

 - Contiguous projects/workshops occur every day without interruption until finished.
 Kaizen workshops or permanently staffed projects are examples of contiguous initiative driven events.
 Contiguous events can accomplish objectives quickly but require dedicated resources.
-They also feel more like a sprint than a long distance race; when LEAN’s highest rewards go to those in it for the long haul.
+They also feel more like a sprint than a long distance race; when Lean’s highest rewards go to those in it for the long haul.

-- One-and-done vs. Continuous improvement
+- One-and-done vs. Sustainable improvement

 - Initiatives have a start and a finish.
 An organization can target an initiative at one point-of-pain and then feel the relief when it’s done.
 And then wait for the next point-of-pain to grow large enough to justify launching another initiative dart at it.